kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 type ResourceClaimPhase string

 const (
-    // The claim is waiting for someone to trigger allocation.
-    // This is the default for a new claim.
-    ResourceClaimIdle = “Idle”

     // The claim is waiting for allocation by the plugin.
     //
     // If it uses delayed allocation, SuitableNodes must have